 Bioflux 200

 Figure 1b.
 Two wells of a Bioflux 48-well plate connected by a microchannel.
-We grow a confluent layer of endothelial cells in a viewing portion of the microchannel
+We grow a confluent layer of endothelial cells in a viewing part of the microchannel

 Bioflux 200